CUNY-CL/neudia/README.md

 #### Seeding

-Setting the `seed_everything:` argument to s ome fixed value ensures a reproducible experiment (modulo hardware non-determinism).
+Setting the `seed_everything:` argument to some fixed value ensures a reproducible experiment (modulo hardware non-determinism).

 #### Model architecture